antonromanov1/ctl/docs/padawan_examples.md

-# CTL language of source (input data) code and first IR
+# CTL language of source (input data) code and the padawan IR

 CTL's parser gets text of source code.
 This source is (or almost is) a valid Rust source code.